opensha/opensha-fault-sys-tools/README.md

 ### Defining Your Fault Model

 The first step is to define your [fault sections](doc/glossary.md#fault-section) in the [OpenSHA GeoJSON format](https://opensha.org/Geospatial-File-Formats).
-An example input file, consisting of UCERF3 Southern San Andreas fault sections is [avilable here](data/u3_ssaf_sects.geojson).
+An example input file, consisting of UCERF3 Southern San Andreas fault sections is [available here](data/u3_ssaf_sects.geojson).
 You can skip this step if you wish to use an existing UCERF3 Fault Model.

 ### Building Fault Subsections